mdcpp/static-binary-zoo/README.md

 # static-binary-zoo

-A set of Dockerfiles to statically cross-compile various "hacker tools" using `musl-cross-make` (https://github.com/richfelker/musl-cross-make).
+A set of Dockerfiles to statically cross-compile various "hacker tools" using [musl-cross-make](https://github.com/richfelker/musl-cross-make).
 This is a work in progress, and I'll be adding recipes and further documentation over time.

 ## Usage